Skip to main content

 Technical Analysis

-CVE-2025-23344 is a high-severity vulnerability identified in the NVIDIA NVDebug tool, a utility used primarily for debugging NVIDIA GPU-related software and drivers.
-The vulnerability is classified as CWE-78, which corresponds to improper neutralization of special elements used in an OS command, commonly known as OS Command Injection.
+CVE-2025-23344 is a high-severity vulnerability identified in the NVIDIA NVDebug tool, a utility used primarily for debugging NVIDIA GPU-related issues.
+The vulnerability is classified under CWE-78, which pertains to improper neutralization of special elements used in OS commands, commonly known as OS command injection.
 This flaw allows an attacker to inject and execute arbitrary OS commands on the host platform where the NVDebug tool is running.
 The vulnerability affects all versions of the NVDebug tool prior to version 1.7.0.
-Exploitation requires the attacker to have limited privileges (non-privileged user) and some user interaction, but the attack complexity is low, and no elevated privileges are initially required.
-Successful exploitation can lead to a range of impacts including arbitrary code execution, denial of service, privilege escalation, information disclosure, and data tampering.
-The CVSS v3.1 base score is 7.3, indicating a high severity level, with the vector AV:L/AC:L/PR:L/UI:R/S:U/C:H/I:H/A:H, meaning the attack requires local access, low complexity, low privileges, user interaction, unchanged scope, and results in high confidentiality, integrity, and availability impacts.
-No known exploits are currently reported in the wild, but the vulnerability's nature and impact make it a significant risk if weaponized.
-The lack of a patch link suggests that remediation may require updating to version 1.7.0 or later once available or applying vendor-provided mitigations.
-Given the tool's role in GPU debugging, environments using NVIDIA GPUs for development, testing, or production workloads are at risk, especially where the NVDebug tool is installed and accessible to users with limited privileges.
+Exploitation requires the attacker to have some level of access to the system (as indicated by the CVSS vector AV:L and PR:L), and user interaction is necessary (UI:R), but the attack complexity is low (AC:L).
+Successful exploitation can lead to a range of critical impacts including arbitrary code execution as a non-privileged user, denial of service, privilege escalation, information disclosure, and data tampering.
+The vulnerability arises because the NVDebug tool fails to properly sanitize or neutralize special characters or command elements before passing them to the operating system shell, enabling injection of malicious commands.
+Although no known exploits are currently reported in the wild, the high CVSS score of 7.3 reflects the significant risk posed by this vulnerability, especially in environments where the NVDebug tool is used in production or sensitive contexts.
+The vulnerability was publicly disclosed on September 9, 2025, and no official patches have been linked yet, indicating that affected organizations must rely on mitigation strategies until an update is released.

 Potential Impact